bishal-ghosh-KR/bishal-example-skeleton/README.md

 # bishal-example-skeleton
-A basic skeleton of an App
+A basic skeleton of a Spring boot Application